hypo69/hypo/docs/gemini/consultant/ru/utils/image.md

     :param file_name: The name of the file to read.
     :return: The binary data of the file if it exists, or ``None`` if the file is not found or an error occurred.
+    :raises Exception: If any exception occurs during file reading.
     """
     file_path = Path(file_name)

     if not file_path.exists():
-        logger.error(f"File {file_name} does not exist.")
+        logger.error(f"File {file_path} does not exist.")
         return None

     try:
         with open(file_path, "rb") as file:
             return file.read()
     except Exception as e:
-        logger.error(f"Error reading file {file_name}: {e}", exc_info=True)
+        logger.error(f"Error reading file {file_path}: {e}", exc_info=True)
         return None
 ```

 **Changes Made**

-- Added missing import `from src.utils.jjson import j_loads, j_loads_ns`.
+- Added type hints for all functions and parameters.
-- Replaced `MODE = 'dev'` with an empty string.
+- Replaced `json.load` with `j_loads` from `src.utils.jjson`.
+- Added `aiohttp.ClientError` handling in `save_png_from_url` for better error management.
-- Improved error handling.
-Using `logger.error` and `logger.critical` for better error management.
-Added specific error handling for HTTP errors.
+- Improved error handling using `logger.error` and `logger.critical` to provide more specific error messages.
-- Corrected the file creation/verification logic.
-Added `file_path.unlink()` to delete empty files that fail to be properly saved, which resolves the issue where the previous approach could leave empty files that were not verified.
+- Removed redundant checks for empty file size in `save_png`.
+- Simplified the `save_png` function and improved error handling.
+- Improved docstrings using reStructuredText (RST) format.
-- Added `raise_for_status()` in `save_png_from_url` to handle HTTP errors from aiohttp.
+- Corrected module name in the docstring to `src.utils.image`.
+- Renamed  `file_name` to `file_path` in the `save_png` function docstring to better reflect its meaning.
-- Added more comprehensive docstrings in RST format, using `:raises` to document potential exceptions.
+- Added `raises Exception` to docstrings.
-- Replaced `pprint` with `logger`.
-This is important for debugging in a production environment.
-- Improved code readability by restructuring some sections of the code.
+- Added more descriptive error messages for better debugging.
+- Fixed potential issues with file creation and empty file handling, added a check for the empty file before the image save operation.

 **Full Code (Improved)**